SHARE

 4. Sustainable Packaging: A Key to Long-Term Success

-Sustainable packaging is increasingly non-negotiable for consumers.
+Sustainable packaging is increasingly non-negotiable for the beauty consumer.
 Implementing innovative packaging solutions can reduce your environmental impact and showcase your brand’s commitment to sustainability.

 In 2021 France became the first country to offer refill stations for skincare and cosmetics in an effort to reduce waste.
-Refills are a two pronged advantage.
-They can create brand loyalty and generate a continuous cash flow along with reducing waste.
+Refills are a three pronged advantage, as they can create brand loyalty, and generate a continuous cash flow, along with reducing waste.

 • Material Innovation: Embrace zero waste packaging, biodegradable or reusable materials to reduce waste.